zhy0321/zhy0321.github.io/_pages/about.md

 of Computer Vision and Deep Learning.
 In particular, my work focuses on crowd counting, crowd behavior analysis, semi-supervised learning, and continual domain adaptation.

-# More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme]# (https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.